jmandawg/alpine-wireguard-transmission/README.md

 # alpine-wireguard-transmission README

+docker container for running transmission inside a wireguard network namespace

 # Requirements

  * Create a folder to map that will store torrents and config in the example below it's "/home/jmandawg/data"